LaunchCodeEducation/intro-to-professional-web-dev/docs/_sources/chapters/arrays/studio.rst.txt

 -------------------------------------

 4. Practice using the ``split`` and ``join`` methods to convert between strings and arrays.
-We can also use string methods in the process.
+We will also use other string or array methods in the process.

    a.
 The ``reverse`` method operates on arrays, but not on strings.
 Use this
       fact to reverse the order of characters in a string.
 Store the result in